 Every model of CPAP does not necessarily have a humidifier, and if you are not clear, then check with your manufacturer such as ResMed.
 In case you want to clean the humidifier, then first dispose of off the remaining water.
 Mix one part of white vinegar with five parts of water and let the humidifier soak for 30 minutes in it.

 Only use distilled water for cleaning the water chamber of the humidifier to prevent any mineral depositing on it.
 Then clean off the chamber and rinse with clean water.
-Depending on the structure and quality of the humidifier, it can also be rinsed and dried in a dishwasher.
+Depending on the structure and quality of the CPAP humidifier, it can also be rinsed and dried in a dishwasher.

-The first thing to take note of when cleaning the machine is to switch off the power and remove the plug from the socket.
+CPAP cleaners are great, but the first thing to take note of when cleaning the machine is to switch off the power and remove the plug from the socket.
 Leave it for some time so that the energy is completely discharged.

 You cannot clean the machine like other CPAP accessories.
 It cannot be soaked into the water or exposed to vinegar.

 In order to clean the body of the device, take a clean and damp piece of cloth and rub it on the surface to remove dust.
 Then rub with a clean towel to absorb any liquid and ensure it is completely dry before use.